 Mercedes Benz Museum

-Out of all the architectural and technological marvels, my favourite one turned out to be Mercedez Benz Museum in Stuttgart, for this is where the legend began, with its pioneering invention of Gottlieb Daimler and Carl Benz – the automobile!
+Out of all the architectural and technological marvels, my favourite one turned out to be the Mercedez Benz Museum in Stuttgart, for this is where the legend began, with its pioneering invention of Gottlieb Daimler and Carl Benz – the automobile!

 It is moreover the only place in the world with two car museums, and that too belonging to brands like Porche and Mercedes.

-Though it is recommended to visit both, I happened to visit the Mercedes Benz museum only, and recommend you to do the same, if you’re bound with time and can visit only one of the two.
+Though it is recommended to visit both, I happened to visit the Mercedes Benz museum only and recommend you to do the same, if you’re bound with time and can visit only one of the two.

 Covering a floor space of 16,500 square metres, the Mercedez Benz museum, on its 9 different levels, presents 160 vehicles and over 1,500 exhibits – documenting a 130-year-old automobile legacy, without a break.

-Best Way Travel In Stuttgart
+>Best Way Travel In Stuttgart

 Now that we have discussed what to do in Stuttgart, covering some of the popular things to see there, next up is how to travel inside the city.